AnkitaBagale/rich-text-editor/README.md

 1. To add **image**, click on `Add Image` button and enter image url in pop-up window.

    If you want to delete image, then click on the image and press `delete` button on keyboard, or `backspace` will work as well.
+   For Testing: You can use image url- `http://res.cloudinary.com/u-and-i/image/upload/v1626699937/images/chrome-capture_1_qh0byh.png`

 1. To add meme, type "**{{yourFavMemer_meme}}**" e.g.{{cat_meme}}, click on `Add Meme` button, meme will get added to the editor.

    If you want to delete meme, then click on the image and press `delete` button on keyboard, or `backspace` will work as well.

 1. If you want to **reorder** your images in the text editor, just drag and drop anywhere in the editor.